stephenreid321/lumen/README.md

 In this simple setup, `$DOMAIN = $MAIL_DOMAIN = $MAIL_SERVER_ADDRESS`.

 * Create a 2GB (or greater) droplet, which will act as both your web and mail server, with the image 'Dokku 0.6.5 on 14.04' and hostname `$DOMAIN` (this could be a root domain like lumenapp.com, or a subdomain like network.lumenapp.com).
-SSH into the server via `ssh root@$MAIL_SERVER_IP`
+SSH into the server via `ssh root@$MAIL_SERVER_IP`.

 * Install fail2ban: `apt-get install fail2ban`